 Herbal remedies to balance hormones

 Hormones are the powerhouse of our emotions and physical wellbeing - important yet often overlooked.
-An imbalance can cause a myriad of unpleasant effects, such as (but not limited to) fatigue and depression, but it's not all doom-and-gloom; herbal remedies offer an effective means to restore balance without the potential risks associated with synthetic drugs.
+An imbalance can cause a myriad of unpleasant effects, such as (but not limited to) fatigue and depression, but it's not all doom-and-gloom; herbal remedies offer an effective means to restore balance without the potential risks associated with synthetic medication.

 But how do we know which ones to target?
 The answer lies in understanding that all hormones play an essential role: adrenaline gets us pumped up for action whilst cortisol manages stress levels; oestrogen is key for female sexual health and progesterone regulates monthly cycles; lastly testosterone plays its part too!